-- 2. At the behavior level, neuroethological data from living animals is gathered to generate single and multi-agent systems to study the relationship between an agent and its environment, giving emphasis to aspects such as cooperation and competition between agents.
-We describe agent behavior in terms of perceptual and motor schemas [3] decomposed and refined in a recursive fashion.
-Behaviors, and their corresponding schemas, are simulated via the Abstract Simulation Language ASL [22].
-Examples of behavioral models include the praying mantis Chantlitlaxia ("search for a proper habitat") [9] and the frog and toad prey acquisition and predator avoidance models [12]. - 3.
+- predator avoidance models [Cobas and Arbib, 1992]. - 3.
 At the neural network level, neuroanatomical and neuronphysiological data are used to generate perceptual and motor neural network models corresponding to schemas developed at the behavioral level.
 These models try to explain the underlying mechanisms for sensorimotor integration.
-Neural networks are simulated via the Neural Simulation Language NSL [24][25].
-Neural network models are exemplified by the prey acquisition and predator avoidance neural models [10] and the toad prey acquisition with detour behavior model involving adaptation and learning [13]. - 4.
+Neural networks are simulated via the Neural Simulation Language NSL [Weitzenfeld and Arbib, 1994][ Weitzenfeld et al., 2002].
+Neural network models are exemplified by the prey acquisition and predator avoidance neural models [Cervantes-Perez et al., 1993b] and the toad prey acquisition with detour behavior model involving adaptation and learning [Corbacho and Arbib, 1995]. - 4.
 At the detailed neural level, electrochemical neural mechanisms are studied to understand different neural phenomena such as synaptic plasticity and presynaptic inhibition.
-A number of models are used depending of the mechanisms simulated, such as the compartmental model, where a single axon is divided in compartments [19], and the ion kinetics model, where chemical concentration responsible for electric current is simulated [18].
-These models are simulated with systems such as GENESIS [7] and NEURON [17].
+A number of models are used depending of the mechanisms simulated, such as the compartmental model, where a single axon is divided in compartments [Rall, 1959], and the ion kinetics model, where chemical concentration responsible for electric current is simulated [Hodgkin and Huxley, 1952].
+These models are simulated with systems such as GENESIS [Bower and Beeman, 1998] and NEURON [Hines and Carnevale, 1997].